grekinsky/docker-chromium-headless/README.md

 # docker-chromium-headless
-> Docker image for headless testing using chromium with Nodejs 6.x and Yarn.
+> Docker image for headless testing using chromium with Nodejs 10.x and NPM.

 This image is tailored for running e2e tests using javascript frameworks like Cucumber.js and Chimp.js.

-It uses yarn to manage node packages.

 ### Example: